Delhi govt ups water supply to meet growing demand | Science-Environment

 Depending on the requirement during peak summer, the trips of the tankers will be optimised to supplement the demand in the water-deficient areas and regions lacking piped water supply.

+The DJB has equipped the tankers with GPS systems to track their movement.
+It will bring in more transparency and improve the service quality, Jain said.

-The DJB has also replaced old pipelines and fixed leakages to minimise water loss and contamination, it said.
+The board has also replaced old pipelines and fixed leakages to minimise water loss and contamination.

 Area-wise timings for water supply will be made available on the DJB website.